Carnegie Mellon University

 All string players will participate in the philharmonic’s principal strings’ audition, which will occur after the first philharmonic concert in September.
 Seating and leadership of the first concert cycle will be determined by the strings faculty based on their assessment of seniority, experience, and capacity to lead.

-The casting process begins 1 month prior to the start of a rehearsal cycle and must be completed and finalized no later than 2 weeks before the start of rehearsals.
+The casting process begins 1 month prior to the start of a rehearsal cycle and will be completed and finalized no later than 2 weeks before the start of rehearsals.

 Concert Dress and Stage Presence